WorldOfCarsRE/game-server/README.md

 * aiohttp

 ## Database Backends
-Currently only MongoDB is supported.
+Currently only MySQL and MongoDB is supported.
+More database backends will be added in the future.

 More database backends may be added in the future.